Woodland, Washington • Opening Spring 2027

 Lewis River Fishing: Salmon & Steelhead on Your Doorstep

-The Lewis River at Lewis River Estate & Gardens is one of the most accessible prime fishing locations in Southwest Washington.
+The Lewis River at the estate is one of the most accessible prime fishing locations in Southwest Washington.
 The river hosts significant runs of Chinook salmon, coho salmon, and steelhead — and guests can access the water directly from the estate without any additional travel.

 🎣 Chinook (King) Salmon